metis-caad/link-prediction/README.md

 Run `./train.sh` in console.

-You shoud get results similar to the evaluation in the paper (see linked paper).
+You should get results similar to the evaluation in the paper (see linked paper).

 The evaluation was tested on Ubuntu 22.04 LTS with Python 3.10 and CUDA 11.6.